Get the Best WordPress Backup

 Duplicator Pro makes it easy to transfer sites in and out of your network.
 You won’t have to worry about data loss or a complicated migration process.

 On your network installation, go to My Sites » Plugins » Add New.
-Install Duplicator Pro and activate it for the network:
+Install Duplicator Pro and activate it for the network.

 Activate Duplicator Pro in WordPress Multisite

 At this point, you could consider setting a recovery point for your network.
 Select the most recent backup and copy the generated recovery URL.
-You can use this to roll back your Multisite should the installation cause any issues:
+You can use this to roll back your Multisite should the installation cause any issues.

-Multisite recovery point
+Disaster recovery point before migration

 Once you have this safety precaution in place, scroll to the bottom of the page.
-Here, click Launch Installer:
+Here, click Launch Installer.

-Launch site installer
+Launch Duplicator installer

 In the Duplicator installer, you’ll see the option to import a single site into your multisite network.
-Select this, and customize the URL path for the new sub-site:
+Select this, and customize the URL path for the new sub-site.

 Duplicator import single site into Multisite network

 Accept the terms and notices and click Next.
-As a final step, you’ll need to confirm that you have a recovery URL and run the installer:
+As a final step, you’ll need to confirm that you have a recovery URL and run the installer.

 Run Multisite installer

 Duplicator will unpack the archive file and import it into your network.
-Once finished, use the Admin Login button to access your network again:
+Once finished, use the Admin Login button to access your network again.

 Finished Multisite import

 In your network admin, you’ll see that you now have the original standalone site set up as a sub-site.
-It’ll have its own dashboard just like every other WordPress site:
+It’ll have its own dashboard just like every other WordPress site.

 Imported Multisite subsite